 How community physicians can expand clinical trial participant pools

 Recruitment is one of the toughest challenges in clinical research.
 Many trials face delays or even risk closing early because not enough participants can be enrolled on time.
-Sponsors often invest heavily in ads and outreach campaigns, yet one of the most effective channels is often overlooked: community physicians.
+Sponsors often invest heavily in outreach campaigns, yet one of the most effective channels is often overlooked: community physicians.

 These are the doctors patients already know and trust, such as family doctors, specialists, or local clinic providers.
 By engaging these physicians in the referral process, sponsors and research sites can connect with potential participants sooner, build trust faster, and avoid the common roadblocks that slow down recruitment.